Eviath/is_published/README.md

 end
 ```

+Now you are done.

+## Gem usage
-Then you can use it like every other scope
+After you are done with migrations and model setup, you can use published scope like this.
 ```ruby
 Post.published
 #=>  => #<Post id: 1, title: "Published post", user_id: 1, published: true, created_at: "2019-06-07 14:42:22", updated_at: "2019-06-07 16:51:07">